T. Gilbert Pearson: Life

 Pearson used the platform of the society created in North Carolina to encourage the legislature to pass a law that would be the states' first step towards wildlife conservation.
 That law passed in 1903 and was known as the "Audubon Law."
 It gave the Audubon Society the power to enforce wildlife laws in North Carolina and authorized the Society to hire game wardens to carry out the enforcement.
 These efforts were funded by donations from individuals as well as the sale of non-resident hunting licenses for $10 each.
 The non-resident licenses were wildly unpopular even though most non-resident hunters at the time had the means to pay the fee associated with the license.
 It was their belief that the license went against the tradition of Southern hospitality.

 Pearson challenged the fashion industry to end plume hunting.
 These plumes were commonly used in contemporary fashion.
 The millinery industry was particularly resistant to this change, as hats featuring fine feathers were very popular.
 Milliners feared that demand for their products would plummet without feathers.
-Pearson, a skilled orator, educated a fasionable audience about the origions of the plumes in their hats.
+Pearson, a skilled orator, educated a fashionable audience about the origins of the plumes in their hats.
 He detailed for them how each species of bird represented had been slaughtered on its breeding grounds.

 Upon returning from a trip to Mexico in 1911, Pearson faced accusations that the Audubon Society profited from license fees and fines and was misusing taxpayer's money on wildlife protection.
 Both of those claims were untrue.
 The effects of those claims, however, were detrimental to the Audubon Law passed in 1903, as counties were now allowed to exempt themselves from the law.
 At year's end, only 46 of the State's 100 counties remained under the law.
 From that point, conservationists pushed for a State Game Commission that would not come about until 1927 when a State Division of Game and Inland Fisheries was created as part of the N.C.
 Department of Conservation and Development.
 It would not be until 1947 with the help of the N.C.
 Wildlife Federation and other agencies that North Carolina would see an independent wildlife agency run by a professionally trained staff—the N.C.
 Wildlife Commission.

 In 1924, he was awarded an honorary Doctor of Laws degree from the University of North Carolina.
 He received the medal of The John Burroughs Association, the National Order of the Oaken Crown from Luxembourg, and the medal of the Societe National d'Acclimatation from France.